Ivy Surrogacy

 Studies show egg donation does not typically impact future fertility.
 The ovaries usually resume normal function after recovery.
 However, rare complications could pose risks, so selecting an experienced clinic is essential.

-Mild side effects like bloating or mood swings are common and usually resolved within days to weeks.
-Serious complications like OHSS or infection are rare, occurring in less than 5% of cases.
+Mild side effects like bloating or mood swings are common and usually resolve within days to weeks.
+Serious complications such as severe OHSS are rare, occurring in only 1%–2% of egg donors.

 Conclusion